ellacass/tRNAdb_scripts/README.md

 > Processing pipeline for archaeal tRNA annotation

 All scripts for each processing step are provided in this repository.
-This pipeline generates tRNA annotations for **977 complete archaeal genomes** across four major phylogenetic groups, of which **962 taxon IDs are not currently represented** in the existing tRNAdb.
+This pipeline generates tRNA annotations for **977 high quality archaeal genomes** across four major phylogenetic groups, of which **962 taxon IDs are not currently represented** in the existing tRNAdb.